Justin Smith (defensive end): Cincinnati Bengals

-Justin was drafted by the Cincinnati Bengals in first round (fourth overall) of the 2001 NFL Draft.
+Justin was selected by the Cincinnati Bengals in first round (fourth overall) of the 2001 NFL draft.
 He signed with the team on September 8, following protracted contract negotiations, and had roster exemption for the September 9 season opener vs. New England.
 He signed a six-year, $10 million contract that included a $1.25 million signing bonus.
 Despite missing all of the preseason as well as the first regular-season game, Smith logged a Bengals rookie-record 8.5 sacks, breaking the mark of 8.0 set by James Francis in 1990.
-He finished second on the line in total tackles (53) and first in solos (41) and had the second-most sacks by an NFL rookie in 2001, topped only by the 9.0 of Pittsburgh’s Kendrell Bell.
+He finished second on the line in total tackles (53) and first in solos (41) and had the second-most sacks by an NFL rookie in 2001, topped only by the 9.0 of Pittsburgh's Kendrell Bell.

 In his second season with the Bengals, he started every game at right defensive end and led the team in both sacks (6.5) and sack yardage (56) while also leading the defensive line in tackles (59).
 He played 95.5 percent of the defensive snaps (934 of 978), second on the team.
-His 6.5 sacks, gave him a total of 15 over his first two seasons, the most by a Cincinnati Bengal in his first two seasons since 1976-77.
+His 6.5 sacks, gave him a total of 15 over his first two seasons, the most by a Cincinnati Bengal in his first two seasons since 1976–77.

 In his third season with the Bengals, he recorded 60 tackles, 41 of which were solo.
 He also added another 5.0 sacks while also playing outside linebacker.

 His fourth season saw him lead the team in sacks (8.0) and sack yardage (70.5).
 He also led the defense in snaps played (94.4 percent), and he recorded 70 tackles.

 In 2005, Smith led the team once again in sacks (6.0), making it his third time to lead the team in his five seasons.
 In his other two seasons, he finished one sack or less behind the team leader.
 By the end of his fifth year, he had moved into fifth place on Bengals all-time sacks list with a total of 34.

 On February 15, 2007, the Bengals designated the franchise tag on him.
 He signed the one-year franchise contract that earned him $8.64 million in 2007.
 He led the league in assisted tackles in 2007 with 29.